 - More efficient, shorter duct runs are possible if the house has a tight energy envelope so the supply registers can be installed along interior walls.

 When designing the duct system, your HVAC contractor should perform a room-by-room heating and cooling load analysis, and no ducts should be installed in vented crawl spaces or attics (which are outside the building’s conditioned envelope).
 Other red flags that increase the likelihood of leaky ductwork are if the HVAC installer uses panned joist or stud bays as channels and if they do not seal duct seams with mastic.
-Ensure the most efficient forced-air duct system by hiring Blue Valley Energy of Longmont to install, assess or repair your home or business’ ductwork.
+Ensure the most efficient forced-air duct system by hiring Blue Valley Heating & Cooling of Longmont to install, assess or repair your home or business’ ductwork.